microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 We'll also go over some advanced topics of how to use namespaces and modules, and address some common pitfalls when using them in TypeScript.

 See the [[Modules]] documentation for more information about modules.
-See the [[Namesapces]] documentation for more infromation about namespaces.
+See the [[Namespaces]] documentation for more information about namespaces.

 # Using Namespaces